Wai Hon's Blog

 set -g set-clipboard on

-# Required to make Clipetty works better on re-attach by appending
+# Required to make Clipetty work better on re-attach by appending

 # "SSH_TTY" to "update-environment".
 See